BCX18ConnectedLife/bcx18-lorawan-connectivity/README.md

 # bcx18-lorawan-connectivity
-Integration components that connect LoRaWAN Network Operators to the Bosch IoT Hub.
+Integration component that connect LoRaWAN Network Operators to the Bosch IoT Suite.